Clinical Trials Privacy Notice

 • If you consented to provide a blood sample as part of the Trial, information related to the tests and procedures done as part of the Trial (as described more fully in the Informed Consent Form you signed.
 Please ask the study staff at your trial site for a copy if you would like to review this form).

 • Race, age, and other health information you provided when you consented to the donation procedure (and not this Trial).
-This information was provided by you to the hospital that conducted the kidney removal.
-We will never see your name, ID, or any other identifying piece of data in connection with this information, only certain characteristics (like your race or age) that many hospitals use in connection with predicting the probability of success or failure of a particular kidney transplant.
+This information was provided by you to the hospital that conducted the organ removal.
+We will never see your name, ID, or any other identifying piece of data in connection with this information, only certain characteristics (like your race or age) that many hospitals use in connection with predicting the probability of success or failure of a particular organ transplant.

 HOW WE USE PERSONAL DATA

 • ensure that our Trials are conducted safely and in accordance with all applicable laws, regulations, and codes of conduct;

 Please see the Informed Consent Form you signed for additional details about how the Trial in which you are involved will be conducted and how your Personal Data will be used during and after the Trial.

 During, and after each Trial, we will process your Personal Data for various purposes.
 In each case, we will rely on a legal basis of processing under the GDPR and/or UK GDPR, and will only process your sensitive Personal Data (like health and genetic data) when we are permitted to do so.